 CitationAs Professor of Accordion and Theory at the Lamont School of Music of the University of Denver, Robert Davine founded the school's accordion department in the late 1950s and was still an active professor at Lamont when he died at age 77 on November 25, 2001.

 At the university he developed what was to be one of the three major academic programs in accordion study in the US.
 These distinguished programs were available at the University of Houston under Bill Palmer and Bill Hughes, the University of Missouri at Kansas City directed by Joan Cochran Sommers and the University of Denver under Robert Davine.
-The course was titled "Artist Dimploma in Concert Accordion Performance."
+The program offered an "Artist Diploma in Concert Accordion Performance."
 Accordions Worldwide

 Found in 1 Collection or Record: